James D. Mooney

 James David Mooney (18 February 1884 – 21 September 1957) was an American engineer and corporate executive at General Motors who played a role in international affairs in the 1930s and early 1940s.
-His career was disrupted for being a Nazi sympathizer in 1940.

 Biography

 Early years

-Born in Cleveland, Ohio, Mooney started classes in 1904 at the Case School of Applied Sciences, majoring in mining engineering, but did not graduate in the traditional 4 year period.
+Born in Cleveland, Ohio, Mooney started classes in 1904 at the Case School of Applied Sciences, majoring in mining engineering, but did not graduate in the traditional 4-year period.

 Instead, he went on gold mining expeditions in Mexico and California.
 From 1910 to 1917 Mooney worked at Westinghouse Electric, B. F. Goodrich and the Hyatt Roller Bearing Company, which later became part of General Motors.
 He steadily rose in the management ranks.

 In 1917, he enlisted in the army and served in France as a captain with the 309th Ammunition Regiment, 159th Field Artillery.

 Mooney did eventually receive his degree of Mechanical Engineer from the Case School of Applied Sciences in 1929 and his B.S. was conferred by NYU in 1927.
 He even received an Honorary Doctor of Engineering from Case in 1935, according to Case Western Reserve University's archives.

 General Motors executive

-After the war Mooney was appointed President and General Manager of Delco Remy, a General Motors subsidiary.
+After the war Mooney was appointed president and General Manager of Delco Remy, a General Motors subsidiary.
 In 1922, Mooney was made President of General Motors Overseas, responsible for operations around the world.

 He traveled widely, visiting his division's factories in many different countries.
 Mooney was an early leader in managerial theory, recording his theories and real-life experiences in the widely read Onward Industry (1931), reissued in a revised edition as The Principles of Organization.
 He succeeded in applying American approaches to a great range of conditions in other countries.